pippinbarr/SNAKISMS/process/SNAKES.md

 ***The apple moves around on its own as well as the snake - you can still eat it, but it’s mobile***

-### Capitalist
-Maybe something with in-app purchases here?
-You have to buy it…?
-Bit simple, but might do the job… But it might be TOO simple

-***You start with money as your score ($ sign) and apples cost money (when you’re out, you can’t afford the apples anymore - popup when you hit them and you die ha ha)***

 ### Casualist
 "the belief that chance governs all things”